What You Need to Know About Online Coupons

 ECoupons, also called electronic coupons, are paperless coupons that are used in conjunction with loyalty programs offered at grocery stores and drugstores.

-This article explains how grocery eCoupons work, where they are found, how to register to use them, eCoupon redemption policies and the pros and cons of using eCoupons.
+This article explains how eCoupons work, where you can find them, how to register to use them, redemption policies and the pros and cons of using eCoupons.
 Also included is a list of the top services that provide eCoupons for nationwide stores.

 ECoupons are distributed through eCoupon services, store websites, or both.
-Grocery stores that offer eCoupons through these services or through their own system will have information about it on their websites.
+Grocery stores that offer eCoupons through these services or through their own systems will have information about their digital coupons on their websites.

 You can also read about the top eCoupon services below and see which grocery stores and drugstore are partnered with which services.